 Placenta previa generally occurs in late pregnancy, that is, after the 20th week of pregnancy.
 The exact causes of placenta previa cannot be ascertained, but the condition can be attributed to the following reasons:

-How is placenta previa diagnosed?
 If you spot vaginal bleeding during and after the second trimester, you must visit your gynecologist to ascertain the true causes of the bleed.
-Placenta previa can be diagnosed after a thorough physical examination followed by a transabdominal ultrasound test.
+The doctor diagnoses placenta previa after a thorough physical examination and transabdominal ultrasound test.
 The ultrasound can find the location of the placenta in relation to the cervix.
-If the results are inconclusive, a transvaginal ultrasound can be performed to confirm the amount of placenta that is covering the cervix.
-A magnetic resonance imaging (MRI) can also determine the location of the placenta.
-It is important to note that the ultrasound can detect a low-lying placenta early in your pregnancy.
-However, it could move away from the cervix with upwards movements, as you progress through your pregnancy.
-This process is called placental migration.